PrabhatRoshan/LTTS-Mini_Project/1_Requirements/README.md

 ### Introduction

 Calculator Application(Console application without any graphics) is a project that allow users to calculate basic operations in mathematics( addition, subtraction, multiplication, division, factorial, modulus, power).
-However, the input has to be in the form "number1 operator1 number2 operator2 number3" (i.e 2+4*10).
+However, the input has to be in the form "number1 number2 number3...soo on" as in advance the user will be asked to choose what operation he/she want to perform (i.e, addition,subtraction,power,etc) on the numbers.
 The input values can be from any integer to even a number with decimals.
-Moreover, this calculator is smart enough to operate multiplication/division before addition/subtraction, in another word it is implemented with the order of precedence logic.

 ### Features